Leaps and Bounds: Sleep Disorder Progress

 Yes, he was loved and supported every day of his life here at home, but we couldn’t take away the pain or hunger.

 As he grew older, the tests and procedures grew more invasive and painful.
 He had no frame of reference for all of the medical procedures.
 He was only a year old, we had no way to explain any of this to him.

 While he was a difficult, high-needs baby, we were able to get him to sleep (in short, sporadic spurts) in his crib.
 We established a consistent bedtime routine as we did with all of our children.
 While Apollo was usually up and crying within 45 minutes, we could put him to bed at night in his crib.

 That small success was completely undone by his first heart surgery.
-After that he developed such extreme anxiety around bedtime, that a sleep specialist prescribed anti-anxiety medication for Apollo.
-In the first weeks after heart surgery, it took both Chuck and I laying down with in our bed, anti-anxiety medicine and melatonin to get him to fall asleep.
+After that, he developed such extreme anxiety around bedtime, that a sleep specialist prescribed anti-anxiety medication for Apollo.
+In the first weeks after heart surgery, it took both Chuck and me laying down within our bed, anti-anxiety medicine and melatonin to get him to fall asleep.

 Exactly one year ago, I wrote that we finally managed to get Apollo to fall asleep in his own bed by

-bribing gently encouraging him with the promise of new LEGO set.
+bribing gently encouraging him with the promise of a new LEGO set.